Sage/carbon/docs/guides/validations.md

 # Validations

 Form components in Carbon are set up to handle validations.
 They are set-up to use [Higher Order Components](https://reactjs.org/docs/higher-order-components.html) that take advantage of React's compositional nature.
 With the Context API, the HOC provides a set of callbacks that allow for Form children to be registered and for the Form to iterate over and run validations over them.
-This is how the form maintains it's list of components and their validation status.
+This is how the form maintains its list of components and their validation status.

 All inputs are wrapped by a HOC that triggers the callbacks at a Form level registering itself with a unique name and storing the applied validations that are run asynchronously.